 The Isle of Man Aviation Register opened for business in March 2007.
 It was designed to attract owners of private, non-commercial aircraft in Europe, as a registry in a European time zone was required to look after the steadily increasing number of European-owned aircraft.

 Generally, a purpose trust is established to own the aircraft but specialists in the Isle of Man can provide appropriate guidance.

-Over the past five years, the Isle of Man has steadily built a portfolio of space-related businesses and incentives, and the Island is now recognised as a significant niche player.
+Since 2009, the Isle of Man has steadily built a portfolio of space-related businesses and incentives, and the Island is now recognised as a significant niche player.

 It is thus well-placed to take advantage of space developments, particularly in space tourism and extending in the future to the possibility of mineral extraction.

 The world's first International Institute for Space Commerce (IISC) was established on the Island, and is based at the International Business School in Douglas and opened in October 2008.

 The Isle of Man offers an ideal location to facilitate the growth of global e-business.
 With a first-class telecommunications structure and a low tax environment, it is able to attract e-business from around the globe.

 A key location for high-tech financial services, the Island continues to develop its legal and technological structure to cope with growing business demand.
 It offers comprehensive support services such as website design, software and hardware suppliers and internet payment gateway facilities.